ArchiLabs Logo

 Photorealistic and precise outputs: OpenAI notes that GPT-4o’s generator is capable of precise, accurate, photorealistic outputs (Introducing 4o Image Generation | OpenAI).
 It’s particularly good at things that often trouble image AIs, like rendering readable text within images or adhering to specific architectural styles described in the prompt.
 For architects, this means more reliable results – e.g. building signs won’t turn out gibberish, and design features you specify will be shown correctly.

 In essence, ChatGPT 4o’s image generation lets architects create concept visuals or even detailed renderings simply by talking to their AI assistant.
 No 3D rendering software, no complicated prompt engineering – it’s as easy as having a conversation about the scene you want to see.
 This is a big deal for the AI in architecture movement, which has already been using tools like Midjourney for concept art.
-Now those capabilities are coming inside the workflow of tools like Revit, where the AI can directly leverage your BIM data.
+Now those capabilities are coming inside the workflow of design platforms, where the AI can directly leverage your BIM data.

 From Concept to Visualization: AI in Architecture Workflows